rovin99/Distributed-Lock-Manager/ADVANCED_TESTING.md

 http://localhost:8080/metrics
 ```

-## Requirements

-- Go 1.15 or higher
-- jq (for JSON parsing)
-- nc (for port checking)
-- curl (for metrics retrieval)
-- iptables (optional, for improved split-brain testing)

 ## Interpreting Results

-Each test will output detailed progress information and clear pass/fail messages.
-The final test summary will show how many tests passed or failed.
+Each test outputs detailed progress information and clear pass/fail messages.
+The final test summary shows how many tests passed or failed.

 Detailed logs for each server and client can be found in the `logs/` directory after running the tests.

 ## Troubleshooting

-If you encounter port conflicts when running tests (e.g., "address already in use"), the cleanup function should automatically handle this, but you can also manually kill processes:
+If you encounter port conflicts when running tests (e.g., "address already in use"), try:

 ```bash
 # Kill processes using specific ports